 Stanley Park Train Hours

-Tickets for the Stanley Park miniature train during the 2023/2024 Christmas season are required.
-Trains depart once every 20 minutes.
+Tickets for the Stanley Park miniature train during the 2023/2024 Christmas season were required.
+Trains usually depart once every 20 minutes.

-Bright Nights is scheduled to run from November 30th, 2023, until January 6th, 2024.
-This very popular Christmas event was due to run until the first day in January but has since been extended to a few more days in the new year due to a surge in public demand to keep it running a little longer.
+Bright Nights ran from November 30th, 2023, until January 6th, 2024.
+This very popular Christmas event was due to run until the first day in January but was then extended to a few more days in the new year due to a surge in public demand to keep it running a little longer.
 The train operates daily between 4:00 pm and 10:00 pm.
-The only day of the season that it is closed is on December 25th (i.e. Christmas Day).

 Bright Nights Miniature Train Cost

-In the 2023/2024 season, ticket prices vary depending on your age.
+In the 2023/2024 season, ticket prices varied depending on your age.
 Children under two ride for free.
 Tickets cost $15 for adults, $13 for seniors and teenagers, and $11 for children between three and 12 years old.
+Expect these prices to be comparable the event returns for the 2024/2025 season.

 Stanley Park Train Video